-Independent Samir Zabaneh is the Chairman and Chief Executive Officer of TouchBistro, Inc., an all-in-one point of sale and restaurant management software provider.
-Prior to joining TouchBistro Inc. in 2021, Mr. Zabaneh held various executive leadership roles, including as Executive Vice President, Global Business Services at Fiserv Inc. (previously First Data) from 2018 to 2019, Chief Financial Officer at Element Fleet Management Corp. from 2017 to 2018 as well as at Global Payments Inc. (previously Heartland Payment Systems, Inc.) from 2014 to 2016 and as Chief Operating, Financial and Strategy Officer at Moneris Solutions Corporation Inc. from 2008 to 2014.
+Samir Zabaneh is the Chairman and Chief Executive Officer of TouchBistro, Inc., an all-in-one point of sale and restaurant management software provider.
+Prior to joining TouchBistro Inc. in 2021, Mr. Zabaneh held various executive leadership roles, including as Executive Vice President, Global Business Services at Fiserv Inc. (previously First Data) from 2018 to 2019, Chief Financial Officer at Blement Fleet Management Corp. from 2017 to 2018 as well as at Global Payments Inc. (previously Heartland Payment Systems, Inc.) from 2014 to 2016 and as Chief Operating, Financial and Strategy Officer at Moneris Solutions Corporation Inc. from 2008 to 2014.
 Mr. Zabaneh executed during this time various successful strategies related to vertical specific software solutions integrated with payments processing.
 Mr. Zabaneh sits on the Board of Directors of ACI Worldwide Inc. and is also a member of its Audit Committee.
-Mr. Zabaneh holds a Bachelor of Accounting from Northeastern University (Boston, Massachusetts), a Master of Science in Finance from Boston College (Chestnut Hill, Massachusetts), and a Master of Business Administration from Suffolk University (Boston, Massachusetts).
-Suffolk University (Boston, Massachusetts).
+Mr. Zabaneh holds a Bachelor of Accounting from Northeastern University (Boston, Massachusetts), a Master of Science in Finance from Boston College (Chestnut Hill, Massachusetts).